denfed/wave-spec-fusion/README.md

 # wave-spec-fusion
-Code for the 2021 DCASE Workshop paper: "Waveforms and Spectrograms: Enhancing Acoustic Scene Classification Using Multimodal Feature Fusion"
+Code for the submitted 2021 DCASE Workshop paper: "Waveforms and Spectrograms: Enhancing Acoustic Scene Classification Using Multimodal Feature Fusion"

 ## Abstract